jhoerr/cloudmesh-manual/docs-source/source/accounts/google.rst

 Getting the google json files
 -----------------------------

-**the documentation on how to get the json files is missing**
+.. todo:: Google account: the documentation on how to get the json files is missing

-**a program that takes the json files and integrates them into cloudmesh4.yaml is missing**
+.. todo:: Google account: A program that takes the json files and integrates them into
+          `cloudmesh4.yaml`

+.. todo:: Google account:The documentation for getting access to google cloud is
+          incomplete, see related entries.

 -  ``client_secret.json``
 -  ``google-drive-credentials.json``